Bismuth-Forge/bismuth/README.md

 ### Tweaks

+> ☝️ Don't forget to enable window tiling in the new settings module: System
+> Settings > Window Management > Window Tiling.

 You may want to make a couple of manual fixes and tweaks, to improve your experience.
 See [Tweaks section](TWEAKS.md).